 Personally I was a little disappointed by Pottermore.
-I have to go to The Wizarding World of Harry Potter in Orlando one day.
-Now in a very short period of time, we have Cursed Child, the Fantastic Beasts series, and games like Hogwarts Mystery.
+Then, I learned I wanted to go to The Wizarding World of Harry Potter in Orlando one day.
+Now, in a very short period of time, we have Cursed Child, the Fantastic Beasts series, and games like Hogwarts Mystery.

-Cursed Child is basically fan-fiction, and hard to consider cannon.
-Crimes of Grindlewald broke existing cannon.
-Hogwarts Mystery was wasted potential.
+For many fans, Cursed Child feels like fan-fiction, and hard to consider cannon.
+Crimes of Grindlewald broke existing cannon with the inclusion of Professor McGonagall – even though, I don’t believe she would have been born yet.
+I think Hogwarts Mystery was wasted potential.

 Pottermore was the first disappointment I’d had with Harry Potter.
 I was hoping it would be a MMORPG game, that let us create avatars and walk around Hogwarts.
 Instead, you got a username you didn’t want, and wont remember.
 The “exploring” might as well have been an e-book.
 If not for the quizzes I wouldn’t go on Pottermore at all.